 If you inherited the property from a loved one who had lived in the property for many years then you might find out that the property needs some repairs.
 You could choose to do this work yourself and then ask for a higher price but why do that when you could save yourself the time and effort (and what you’d have to pay for equipment, supplies, or a contractor) and instead just ask for less and give a “repair discount”.
 That way you avoid the hassle of the work, and you still come out the same financially.

 An inherited house can be a lot of work so if you’re thinking of selling it, you’re certainly not alone.
 But how do you price an inherited house?
-These tips will guide you on how to price your inherited home in Greater Toronto Area for sale.
+These tips will guide you on how to price your inherited home in Ontario for sale.